yegor256/blog/_posts/2015/oct/2015-10-06-how-to-be-good-office-slave.md

 That might be a bit more expensive for you, but reward of not betraying the company is priceless.
 If you do make a mistake of asking for a vacation, try to make it short.
-The worst thing you can do while trying to extend vacation days is to mention that you could "still work while out of the office" &mdash;
-that will immediately get you in a position where you don't need the office, hence the office doesn't need you.
+The worst thing you can do while trying to extend vacation days is to mention that you could "still work while out of the office"&mdash;that will immediately get you in a position where you don't need the office, hence the office doesn't need you.

 Added 30-Jun-2016:<br/>